daarnolducsd/ep5book/docs/06-week6.md

 [1] 0.25
 ```

-Why does this get us the right result.
+Why does this get us the right result?
 Because the problem vector is equal to ``TRUE FALSE FALSE FALSE``.
 R will interpret this vector as ``1 0 0 0``.
 The mean value of this vector is therefore equal to 0.25.
 In other words, for 25 percent of individuals, there is a problem in the data.
 If you prefer to have the vector in numeric format instead of logical, you can also change it yourself by using the ``as.numeric()`` function:

 ```r